bsara/firehose-ember-shared/README.md

           |
           +-vendor/

 Obviously, an ember app is going to have a lot more than just that, but that's the min. that needs to be present.
-Otherwise `/.install` is going to create these directories and symlink the files to the wrong locations.
+Otherwise `/.update` is going to create these directories and symlink the files to the wrong locations.

-### Staying up-to-date

-Periodically, it's a good idea to keep your shared submodule up to date.
-You would do this by:

-    $ cd shared
-    $ git pull -r origin master
-    $ ./install

 ### Contributing

-Currently, it symlinks absolute paths.
-This is not ideal, it'd be much better to symlink based on relative paths.
-I tried for an hour to make it work and gave up.
-If you'd like to help with that…

-And then, of course, if you make any changes to anything in the shared submodule, you would:
+Of course, if you make any changes to anything in the shared submodule, you would:

-    cd source/js/[application]/shared
+    cd shared
     git add . -A
     git commit -am 'I did blah blah blah.' git pull -r origin master